If there is one thing we’re very good at, it’s the ability to repackage, rebrand and relaunch concepts.

 Influencers are just as responsible as the companies they partner with.
 If you keep ‘recommending’ stuff, eventually, you’re going to lose trust with the other 4%.
 Then you’ll have nothing left.

-Likewise, as marketers, spending astronomical amounts on influencers which generate ‘brand awareness’ but no sales, is the quickest way to the exit door.
+Likewise, as marketers, spending astronomical amounts on influencers that generate ‘brand awareness’ but no sales, is the quickest way to the exit door.

 We need to change the game.